Other Loan Officers Came To Me For Mortgages

 I should add too that they are also lenders that focus on refis and that are often notoriously bad at purchase money mortgages – so “buyer beware.”

 More importantly, our rates are almost always lower (much lower in most cases) than those offered by the loan officer models – because we don’t have to pay loan officer commissions.

 This is the last topic I want to touch on, as brokering seems to be coming back to the forefront.

 But, there are a few misconceptions in regard to brokering:

 - Only brokers “broker” for the best deal.
-This is a misconception b/c we too effectively broker for the best deal every time we lock a loan, as we shop among dozens of different “investors” that will buy our loans.
+This is a misconception because we too effectively broker for the best deal every time we lock a loan, as we shop among dozens of different “investors” that will buy our loans.
 This is especially the case with jumbo financing where mortgage banks can usually offer far lower rates than brokers ever can.
-My rate quote below in fact is probably 1/2% LOWER than any jumbo rate offered by a broker in today’s market.

 Founder/Broker | JVM Lending